kiboschool/ids-fifa-21-player-ratings/gradescope/README.md

 2. Upload the autograder zip file in `./dist/autograder` to GradeScope.

 3. Update the student files to the `main` branch of the repo.
-From the base directory of the repo, run the following command:
+Make sure you've committed and synced your changes, then from the base directory of the repo, run the following command:

     `./gradescope/copy_to_main.sh`